 The .22lr rifle has been a staple of American shooting culture for generations.
 In forms ranging from small youth rifles, to full size replicas of modern military arms, survival, target shooting, military training, recreational shooting, and even self defense, the .22lr rifle has earned a place in the hearts and gun safes of millions.
-This wild popularity, leads to one constant question; what is the best .22lr rifle?
+This wild popularity, leads to one constant question; what is the best 22 rifle in 2022?

 In our attempt to answer that question, we will look at the most popular uses of the .22 and offer our choices.
 We have considered nearly every production .22lr rifle available, and using a combination of financial cost, reputation, user reviews, quality of design, and a little bit of old fashioned gut instinct to make our choices.
 Take a look, and see what you think.